1. Do you believe the vehicle to be stolen?

 1. If it is on a public highway, contact the Local Authority who can investigate and consider action under the Clean Neighbourhood and Environment Act 2005.
 You can find out who your Local Authority is here.

-2. If it is on land owned by Platform and they are causing a persistent noise nuisance, please refer to our 'noise nuisance' section for guidance.
+2. If it is on land owned by Platform and they are causing a persistent noise nuisance, please visit our area on 'noise nuisance' and the 'noise app' here.

 3. If you believe that a Road Traffic Offence has been committed, such as speeding or dangerous driver, you should report the incident and circumstances as soon as possible to your local Police.